Countdown To A New Brown | The Brown Line Capacity Expansion Project Click to View Construction Schedule

 Timeline

-Artwork for the remaining Brown Line stations, Belmont and Fullerton, will be selected and installed as part of the third phase.
+The Brown Line Arts in Transit program consisted of three phases.
 The first phase included Kimball, Kedzie, Francisco, Rockwell and Western stations and have completed installations.
 The second phase comprised Damen, Montrose, Irving Park, Addison, Paulina, Southport, Wellington, Diversey, Armitage, Sedgwick and Chicago stations.
-Artists that submitted RFQs by January 20, 2006, were eligible for projects occurring in all three phases.
+Most of this work has been installed.
+Artwork for the remaining Brown Line stations, Belmont and Fullerton, was selected and installed as part of the third phase.

 Phase 1